yilangtufts/furnitureDB/README.md

 ## Overview

-This is a database project that uses PostgreSQL and Python Flask to create a web application for managing a large dataset.
-The project involves loading the dataset into the database and launching a web interface to interact with it.
-Follow the steps below to set up and run the project.
+This is a database project that uses PostgreSQL and Python Flask to create a web application for managing a large dataset of imaginary furniture store.
+Follow the steps below to set up the database and run the project.

 ## Getting Started